 High-growth companies typically do not offer dividends, opting to reinvest all profits back into the company to fund further expansion.
 As the company expands, it seeks to increase its earnings and overall asset value.
 When the company becomes more valuable, so too does each individual share of the company.

 Historically, stocks have outperformed all other types of investment vehicles.
 They are a very important part of any investment portfolio and a crucial aspect of any retirement plan.
-With over 9,500 stocks traded in the U.S. and over 63,000 traded worldwide, choosing the right ones to invest in can be a difficult task.
+With over 9,500 stocks traded in the United States and over 63,000 traded worldwide, choosing the right ones to invest in can be a difficult task.